Step-by-Step Guide to Becoming a Substance Use Disorder Counselor in Your State

 Certificate and Diploma Programs in Substance Abuse Counseling

-Undergraduate certificates or diplomas from community colleges can offer an entry-level education to counseling without the expense of earning a full degree.
+Undergraduate certificates or diplomas in substance abuse counseling from four-year schools or community colleges can offer an entry-level education to counseling without the expense of earning a full degree.
 Taking less than a year to complete, these aren’t intended for fully licensed counselors.
 But in many states, one of these may be all the education you need to become a peer counselor or treatment technician.

 Just four states require only a high school diploma or have no stated college education requirements for SUD counselors with the full scope of practice allowed in the state under a substance use disorder counselor license: